slobby/shop-react-redux-cloudfront/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a fork of EPAM-JS-Competency-center/shop-react-redux-cloudfront

 ## Available Scripts

 In the project directory, you can run:
 You can use NPM instead of YARN (Up to you)

 ### `yarn start` OR `npm run start`